watera427/S-Race/readme.txt

-The main file is S_Race function.
+The main file is S_Race.m.
 It's an implementation of S-Race proposed in the following paper.
 S-Race is based on sign test and Holm's step-down procedure.
 Please cite the provided paper is you use the code.
 If you have any questions, please contact the author.